Can you solve GCHQ’s latest challenging puzzle?

 GCHQ has since released the solution to the puzzle which perplexed LinkedIn users.

-Helen Turner, a production manager commented: “I went down a completely different path to most of the comments so am clearly wrong, but have had fun doing it!
+Helen Turner, a production manager, commented on LinedIn: “I went down a completely different path to most of the comments so am clearly wrong, but have had fun doing it!
 I took the sound of the letter from the end of the words.”

-Nicholas Clarke added: “I think nearly everyone on here has failed!
+Kerry Thomas posted: “Some how I got ‘Public Service’ great fun though.”
+Nicholas Clarke said: “I think nearly everyone on here has failed!
 How can GCHQ entrust you with the secrets of the nation if you spout out everything you know at the first opportunity?”

 Can you solve the puzzle?